Steans Institute Instrument Bank

 Who Should Apply and Eligibility

-Alumni of the Piano & Strings program are eligible to apply for a loan if they meet the following criteria:
+Alumni of the Piano & Strings Program are eligible to apply for a loan if they meet the following criteria:

 • Submit a complete application.